 Naomi Millner is a lecturer in human geography (social sciences) at the University of Bristol.
 She is a Trustee of the Bristol Hospitality Network (BHN), which she helped to set up in 2009.
 BHN supports asylum-seekers who have lost the right to housing, by providing accommodation, information and advocacy, and creative community involvement.
 Naomi also enjoys creative writing, gardening, and outdoor adventures

 Ramesh Shivarajah (Treasurer) Ramesh has 9 years experience in the international development sector and has been working for several years as the Finance and Resources Manager for Tree Aid, which is a large and well established Charity.
 He is on the brink of completing his Chartered Accountancy qualification.
 As a second generation member of the Tamil refugee community, he feels close to the concerns and needs of people seeking sanctuary, and is keen to support the respite scheme offered by Hill House.
-He also has a close family connection to the Stroud valleys region.
+He also has a close family connection to the Stroud Valleys.

 was brought up a Quaker with a strong sense of social justice.
 Most of her working life has been in the voluntary sector heading up small local charities in the fields of homelessness, mental health, domestic abuse and, most recently, as CEO of Citizens Advice in Stroud.
 For 10 years she was also CEO of the Gloucestershire Association for Voluntary and Community Action, She has extensive experience of legal structures, governance, HR management, employment law and finance relating to charities and community groups,and good practice around working with volunteers.
 Sally lives in Stroud.